itsdrelolz/real-time-dashboard/README.md

     [ ] Online Presence Indicators: Show which users are currently online, offline, or idle.

-    [ ] Live Channel Messaging: Instantaneous message delivery in project channels for all online users.
+    [ ] Live Channel Messaging: Instantaneous message delivery in workspace channels for all online users.

     [ ] Real-Time UI Updates: Instantly reflect changes like new tasks or status updates without a page refresh.

 Guaranteed Delivery: Asynchronous Notifications

-    [ ] Offline Inbox System: Store all notifications (new messages, task assignments) in the database for users who are offline.

-    [ ] Fetch on Reconnect: Deliver all missed notifications to a user the moment they come back online.
+    [ ] Fetch on Reconnect: For a webapp, this means users who have a tab minimized or backgrounded will receive all missed messages and updates upon returning.

-    [ ] FCM Push Notifications: Send push notifications to alert users of important, direct updates when the app is closed.

 User Experience & Polish

-    [ ] Frontend: Rewrite in Solid.js
+    [ ] Frontend: Solid.js

     [ ] Dark Mode: A sleek dark mode option for the user interface.

-    [ ] Search & Filtering: Implement search functionality for tasks, projects, and messages.
+    [ ] Search & Filtering: Implement search functionality for tasks, workspaces, and messages.

     [ ] Robust Testing & CI/CD: Build out a comprehensive test suite and a fully automated CI/CD pipeline for deployments.

 Technology Stack

 Backend